-By the retinex theory, color in humans is generated by a spatial comparison process.
-Can color gamut calculations, using spatial comparisons, make colorimetrically different displays and printers appear much more similar to each other?
-An area of current interest is the mismatch in appearance of displays and printers.
-Recent experiments73 applied spatial comparisons to the mismatch of different media.
+Spatial comparisons were applied to the mismatch of different media, namely the color-gamut problem found between displays and printers.
 This approach minimizes the spatial errors introduced by limited color gamut and employs human color constancy mechanisms, so as to reduce the color appearance differences caused by limited color gamut.

-Many familiar gamut mapping processes evaluate the colorimetric values of each pixel.74 If the pixel is in-gamut, it is unchanged.
-If out of gamut, it is replaced with the nearest in-gamut color.
+A familiar gamut mapping process is the evaluation the absolute colorimetry of a pixel see if it is in-gamut, and then replacing it with the nearest in-gamut color.
 This process distorts color appearance.
 Take two areas next to each other.
 Let us assume that one area is in-gamut and the other is not.
 If we leave the in-gamut pixel value unchanged, while changing the out-of-gamut pixel, we have replaced the ratio of these two areas with a new ratio and a new color relationship.
 It is better to change both pixel values, so as to leave the spatial comparisons constant.
-The best reproduction is the one that preserves the most spatial relationships.75-77 Figure 5 illustrates this point.
-It contains a large-gamut original image made up of rectangles and a smaller-gamut reproduction.
-The smaller-gamut medium cannot reproduce all the colors in the original and reproduces the pairs of rectangles as uniform squares.
-Conventional color gamut transforms make global substitutions treating all pixels with the same R, G, B values the same regardless where it is in the image.
-(Such transforms are shown in Figure 5, the bottom row, left and center).
-Gamut Retinex lets pixel values change arbitrarily, but attempts to preserve the ratio values between pixels.
-The reproduction using Gamut Retinex reproduction looks most like the Goal image.76
+The best reproduction is the one that preserves the most spatial relationships.

-Retinex calculations extended to the problem of gamutlimited reproductions show promise.
+Retinex calculations extended to the problem of gamut limited reproductions show promise.
 Global shifts in color, similar to those found in color constancy, produce much smaller changes in appearance than local individual color shifts.
 Further, this paper argues that color-gamut transformations using spatial comparisons can generate in-gamut reproductions that look more like the original, because it employs the benefits of human color-constancy processing.
 These reproductions have a greater colorimetric difference between original and reproduction, but look better.
 Human color constancy uses spatial comparisons between different parts of the image.
-The relationships among neighboring pixels are far more important than the absolute differences between the colorimetric values of an original and its gamutlimited reproduction.
+The relationships among neighboring pixels are far more important than the absolute differences between the colorimetric values of an original and its gamut-limited reproduction.
 If all the pixels in an image have a reproduction error in the same direction (red, green, blue, lightness, hue, chroma), then our color constancy mechanism helps to make large colorimetric errors appear small.
-However, if all the errors are randomly distributed, then small colorimetric errors appear large.75-77
+However, if all the errors are randomly distributed, then small colorimetric errors appear large.^{45,46}